druloloy/cict-chatbot/chat-engine/core/knowledge-base.md

 ---

-Yes, there are still slots available for the online admission application.
-You can apply for admission on the TCU website.
+Yes, there are still slots available for the online admission application or watch for an update on [TCU Facebook page](https://www.facebook.com/TCUOfficial2022)

 ---